 - High quality

-Though a standard brake design is always preferred and often times suitable, we have done custom brakes ranging from pancake brakes, linear brakes, multi-disc, special mounting configurations, and tooth brakes to meet the customer braking requirements.
+Though a standard brake design is always preferred and often times suitable, we have done custom brakes ranging from low profile pancake brakes, linear brakes, multi-disc, special mounting configurations, and tooth brakes to meet the customer braking requirements.

 Precision brakes for precision robots